Radnorshire: Urban and rural districts

+Civil parishes

+From the medieval period until 1974, Radnorshire was divided into civil parishes for the purpose of local government; these in large part equated to ecclesiastical parishes (see the table below), most of which still exist as part of the Church in Wales.
+Chapelries are listed in italics.

 Premises

 Prior to the creation of Radnorshire County Council in 1889, the county was administered by its court of quarter sessions, which initially alternated between New Radnor and Rhayader, then between New Radnor and Presteigne, before settling at Presteigne alone.
 A Shire Hall was built in Presteigne in 1542 and rebuilt in 1829, which served as the main administrative building for the county.
 When the county council was established, during preliminary meetings before the council formally came into being on 1 April 1889, it was decided by 12 votes to 11 that the county council would not meet at Presteigne but in Llandrindod Wells.
 The Shire Hall in Presteigne continued to serve as a courthouse until the 1990s.

 The county council generally held its meetings at the Pump House Hotel on Spa Road East in Llandrindod Wells.
 In 1909 the county council built itself offices at the "County Buildings" in the High Street at Llandrindod Wells.

 The county council then moved its staff to larger offices at the former Gwalia Hotel in Ithon Road in 1950.
 The former hotel remained the county council headquarters until the county council was abolished in 1974.

-The Gwalia then served as the headquarters of Radnorshire District Council until it was abolished in 1996, since when the building has served as an area office for Powys County Council.
+The district council was based at The Gwalia, on Ithon Road in Llandrindod Wells, which had been built in 1900 as the Gwalia Hotel and had served as the offices of the old Radnorshire County Council since 1950.
+After the council's abolition The Gwalia became an area office for Powys County Council.